This article is part of a larger series on Business Banking.

 U.S. Bank is an excellent choice for a business owner looking for a long-term, owner-occupied CRE loan.
 With SBA 504 loans of up to $12.375 million for up to 25 years, you can purchase or build owner-user commercial real estate or refinance an existing loan.
 Other SBA loans are available for up to $5 million for up to 25 years.

-The bank also offers conventional commercial and investment property loans of up to $10 million with terms of either 5, 10, or 15 years with amortization of up to 25 years.
-You can also get a real estate secured line of credit.
+The bank also offers conventional commercial and investment property loans of up to $10 million with terms of either five, 10, or 15 years with amortization of up to 25 years.
+You can also get a real estate-secured line of credit.

 Chase: Best CRE Multifamily Lender With Best Business Checking and Credit Cards

-Chase is known as one of the best multifamily commercial real estate lenders on the market.
+Chase is known as one of the best multifamily CRE lenders on the market.
 The combination of this with its outstanding business checking product and great business credit cards make Chase one of the best banks for small business loans.

 Chase also offers other business services, including merchant services, fraud protection, and investment services.
-These are why Chase is our top-recommended bank for small businesses.
+These are why it is our top-recommended bank for small businesses.